the CloudAdvisors Logo: More Than Just a Cloud

-- With the constant advancement and introduction of new technologies, the first assumption was that the systems actively supporting Benefits Advisors would have to evolve.
+With the constant advancement of technologies, the first assumption was that the current Benefits Advisor systems would have to evolve.
 The pencil and paper models rampant in the industry would soon be retired.
 In their place would require tech that could support the efficient and effective communication of information from Advisor to Client.

-- The second assumption decided this new technology would need to operate as a marketplace.
+Second, they assumed this new technology would need to operate as a marketplace.
 The benefits industry already largely followed this model with its overabundance of buyers and sellers haggling for better value and lower costs.
 The future of benefits advising would require a digital platform to support this marketplace.
-I would need one platform to actively analyze and organize data, automate out-dated processes, and operate all within a secure network.
+It would need one platform to actively analyze and organize data, automate out-dated processes, and operate all within a secure network.

 The Era of Cloud Computing

 The obvious solution concluded the current model was outdated and overdue for a revamp.
 Rather, the era of cloud computing was ready to hit the insurance industry.
-With a digital ‘in the cloud’ platform, advisors could operate without these tired constraints, allowing them to provide new access to information right when employers need it.
-With those two assumptions set it was decided that the Advisor of the future would need to be a CloudAdvisor.
+With a digital ‘in the cloud’ platform, advisors could operate without these tired constraints.
+This would allow them to provide new access to information right when employers need it.
+Working under those two assumptions, they decided that the Advisor of the future would need to be a CloudAdvisor.

 So when these concepts came together in the CloudAdvisors logo, they naturally gravitated towards the idea of ‘the cloud’.
 With it came symbols of natural disruption: the power of nature, the stratosphere, winds, and of course, storms.
-Nature holds an innate ability to regrow, learn, and adapt to changing conditions – intrinsic values the CloudAdvisors team felt any new tech firm needed to succeed.
+Nature holds an innate ability to regrow, learn, and adapt to changing conditions.
+These were intrinsic values the CloudAdvisors team felt any new tech firm needed to succeed.

 While clouds take many shapes, the team looked to the Fibonacci Sequence to inspire the cloud that would become their logo.
 This mathematical pattern repeats in nature, from the swirling design on shells, to the centre of a flower, to the eye of a hurricane.
-The sequence simplified and made sense of nature, and in insurance it simplified what would otherwise be intensely complex – the very purpose of helpful advice.
+The sequence simplified and made sense of nature.
+In insurance, it simplified what would otherwise be intensely complex – the very purpose of helpful advice.

 The Final Piece: Advice